-Getting Started With Oculus Move
+Getting Started With Meta (Oculus) Move

-is that it monitors how active Oculus Quest and Quest 2 wearers are whenever they don their headsets.
+is that it monitors how active Quest and Quest 2 wearers are whenever they don their headsets.
 Getting started with the app is easy, too.
 Once dialed in, the Move app begins tracking wearers’ activity whenever they step into the virtual reality world of Oculus.

 The same is true whether they’re gaming, watching videos, or doing something else entirely.
-As a result, Oculus owners can integrate their headsets into an existing workout routine.
+As a result, Quest owners can integrate their headsets into an existing workout routine.
 On the other hand, they can also use it simply as a means of tracking activity that might otherwise not happen.

-Step 1: Set Up Oculus Move
+Step 1: Set Up Meta (Oculus) Move

 Step 2: Enter Fitness Goals

-With figures set for activity time and calories burned, Oculus Move users must then establish a weekly target.
+With figures set for activity time and calories burned, Meta Move users must then establish a weekly target.
 This target centers around how often a person wishes to meet their goals in any given seven-day period.
 Don’t worry too much about getting these goals and weekly targets spot-on, as users can easily amend both at any point going forward.